pladdy/synacor/README.md

 tests are run first.
 If the VM functions correctly the tests will pass and yield code 3.

-### OMG ZORG!
+### Playing the game

 No not really, but the program, after the tests, turns out to be an RPG style text game.
 If you 'take tablet' when the program starts the game, you'll find code 4 after you 'use tablet'.

-### Exploring
+### The grue cave

 While exploring and playing the game, you'll find code 5 on the wall of a cave.

+### The coin challenge

+Solving this yields a teleporter.
+When you take it and use it you get the 6th code.

 ### Teleporter, part 1

-You will find a teleporter, and when you use it, you'll get code 6.
-However, you arrive at a dead end.
+Once you use the teleporter you arrive at a dead end.
 You have to explore and read a book to learn that the teleporter needs to be hacked...

 ### Teleporter, part 2